Items tagged “muscle”

 Biceps femoris muscle

 The biceps femoris is one of the large muscles in the posterior compartment of the thigh and a component of the hamstrings.
 It has a long and a short head, each with different functions and innervation.
-Summary origin long head: tuberosity of the ischium short head: linea aspera on the poste...
+Summary origin long head: medial facet of the ischial tuberosity short head: lateral line...

 Lateral rectus muscle